Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Repeat steps 9 - 12.

 #### Document Result(s):
-1. An user account was created to fullfill the test's requirments, record:
+1. A user account was created to fullfill the test's requirments, record:
     + The username, email address of the account, and that this is a test account.
 1. If any form of validation fails, record:
     + The test name, any input/textarea that incorrectly accepted or refused information, what form of validation failed (type of validation and if was JS and/or Python), if it was a new recipe or edited recipe, and a brief description of the problem.